Celulosa Arauco y Constitución S.A.

 In late 2012, a sixth emissions reduction project was registered.
-The Punta Pereira biomass based power plant (22 MW surplus) is located in Uruguay, and operates with the pulp mill of the same name.
-This project will allow the company to increase its annual GHG emissions offset to 750,000 tons
+The Punta Pereira biomass based power plant is located in Uruguay, and will allow the company to increase its annual GHG emissions offset to about 700,000 tons.

-Conservation: ARAUCO owns 387 thousand hectares of native forest which are protected and conserved for present and future generations.
-The company conducts conservation, preservation and research in more than 165,000 hectares of land in Chile, Argentina and Brazil.
-In Chile, there are 60,000 hectares classified as High Conservation Value Areas which are rich in biodiversity and social and cultural attributes.
+Conservation: ARAUCO owns 389,000 hectares of native forest which are protected and conserved for present and future generations.
+The company conducts conservation, preservation and research in more than 124,000 hectares of land in Chile, Argentina and Brazil.
+In Chile, there are 60,379 hectares classified as High Conservation Value Areas which are rich in biodiversity and social and cultural attributes.

 1. ARAUCO manages three schools: Colegio Constitución, Colegio Cholguán and Colegio Arauco.
 All three establishments have achieved outstanding results, ranking among the nation’s best.